davidsims9t/electron-boilerplate/README.md

 Allows different processes to communicate between each other.

+IPC Renderer sends message to Electron app and IPC Main receives the message.
+Electron sends message back to front-end and the front-end receives it with the IPC Renderer.

 ## Issues

 You will likely need to run electron as sudo if the module does not have proper permissions.